-The 3rd time, however, a very smart person invented timed tickets (due to the pandemic).
+The 3rd time, however, a very smart person invented timed tickets.
 No more waiting in line, a few clicks of the mouse and I had 4 tickets.
 Time to make some memories with our kids!

 Now, I mention having been there 3 times for a reason: the Presidents of France seem to have made some very interesting decor choices.
 Nicolas Sarkozy (2007-12) and François Hollande (2012-17) stuck to a classical Versailles-style choices, while Emmanuel Macron (2017-present) seems to be a fan of modern office furniture.